lawlabsai/sd-api-docs/README.md

 ### Authentication

 The API requires a valid API key to authenticate requests.
-You have been provided with an API key for your use.
 Please include the API key in the `Authorization` header of your WebSocket connection request as follows:

 ```bash
 Authorization: Bearer <API_KEY>